LeHien2818/demoGit/README.md

 How to play:
   - you can click your mouse or press SPACE key on the keyboard to start the Game, and also use it to help your Bird can jump a short distance verlically so as to not collide the barriers(the pipes).
 Each pipe that you pass will help your score increase by 1.
-Try you best to score the highest mark in the Game.
+Try you best to score the highest point in the Game.

 Knowledge that i did use in this project:
 - install and set up the SDL2.0 library to assist me with making games.